oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

      - If you do not have permission to create users, provide the user_ocid of a user that has permission to create MySQL and Object Storage buckets.
    * - `feature_store_user_group_id`
      - `ocid1.group..<unique_id>`
-     - Specify the feature store user group ID if the specified user is not an administrator.
+     - Specify the Feature Store user group ID if the specified user is not an administrator.

 User VCN Deployment
 ===================
-Bring your own database (BYODB) is not supported by feature store because it doesn't support private access using a private endpoint and private access gateway for ATP instances.
+Bring your own database (BYODB) is not supported by Feature Store because it doesn't support private access using a private endpoint and private access gateway for ATP instances.

-You can specify VCN details for the feature store to use an existing VCN.
-A Terraform stack feature store has the following Terraform VCN variables:
+You can specify VCN details for the Feature Store to use an existing VCN.
+A Terraform stack Feature Store has the following Terraform VCN variables:

     .. list-table::
        :header-rows: 1